r4victor/tenthousandmeters/content/blog/python_bts_12.md

 Second, we get the code that looks like regular sequential code.
 Of course, we had to write the event loop, but this is not something you typically do yourself.
 Event loops come with libraries, and in Python, you're most likely to use an event loop that comes with [`asyncio`](https://docs.python.org/3/library/asyncio.html).

 When you use generators for multitasking, as we did in this section, you typically refer to them as coroutines. **Coroutines** are functions that can be supsended by explicitly yielding the control.
-So, according to this definition, simple generators with `yield` expressions should be enough to implement coroutines.
-A true, coroutine, however, should also be able to yield the control to other coroutines, not only to the caller as simple generators do.
+So, according to this definition, simple generators with `yield` expressions are enough to implement coroutines.
+A true coroutine, however, should also be able to yield the control to other coroutines by calling them.
+But generators can yield the control only to the caller.

 We'll see why we need true coroutines if try to factor out some generator's code into a subgenerator.
 For example, it would be very handy to move these two lines: